 Myth #1: It’s Unsafe to Travel in the Plane’s Cargo Hold

 This myth is not valid, but you should take all safety precautions.
 Usually, the cargo area is ventilated, pressurized, and temperature-controlled, so your pet should be safe, but occasionally pets get injured on flights.
 One central factor is the airline you choose.
 For example, United Airlines had in 2016 a much higher rate of pet deaths in comparison to other airlines, but still, the risks are very low.
 The U.S. Department of Transportation announced that in 2019 404,556 animals were transported by airlines.
-11 animals died, eight animals got insured, 0 animals got lost.
+11 animals died, eight animals got injured, 0 animals got lost.
 This means there is a rate of 0.47 incidents by 10,000 animals transported.

 Still, travel is always a stressful experience for a pet, no matter if it’s ground travel or air travel, so you should work with high-quality carriers and specialized airlines.
 Check that your pet is a good candidate to fly.
 Talk to your vet if your four-legged friend has chronic health problems, is already a senior, or a snub-nosed breed.
 Snub-nosed breeds like Bulldogs or Chow Chow’s are especially vulnerable to air travel because of their limited respiratory system.
 For this reason, many airlines have special rules for the shipping of these breeds or don’t allow them to travel at all.